 Why are Models Useful?

-Why are models important and useful for students?Modeling Methodology for Physics Teachers (more info) (1998) offers one of the most compelling reasons to use models in an introductory geoscience classroom.
+Why are models important and useful for students?Modeling Methodology for Physics Teachers ( This site may be offline. ) (1998) offers one of the most compelling reasons to use models in an introductory geoscience classroom.
 "Scientific practice involves the construction, validation and application of scientific models, so science instruction should be designed to engage students in making and using models."

 - Models provide an environment for interactive student engagement.
 Evidence from science education research shows that significant learning gains are achieved when students participate in interactive engagement activities.
 Thus, it is important that the learning environment/activity created around a model provide an interactive engagement experience.